-Deuteronomy 8:3 . . .
-That He might make you know that man does not live by bread only, but by every word that proceeds out of the mouth of the LORD does man live.
+Deuteronomy 8:3 ". . . that He might make you know that man does not live by bread alone; but man lives by every word that proceeds from the mouth of the LORD."

-We don't live merely by material things.
-That is, we don't live the quality of life that He wants us to live, within His purpose.
-So Israel's experiences in the wilderness were intended by God to teach the Israelites that all of life (both physical and spiritual aspects) depend upon God's providence.
+We do not live merely by material things.
+That is, we do not live the quality of life that He wants us to live, within His purpose.
+So Israel's experiences in the wilderness were intended by God to teach the Israelites that all of life—both physical and spiritual aspects—depend upon God's providence.
 Who gave them the manna?
 God did.
 Who gave them the Word of God?
 God did.
 Both of them were provided by God.

-We are to remember this and to understand that IF our lives are going to reach the kind of balance and quality that God wants us to have—there is, as we would say, 'the real world' (that is, the material world).
-That has to be taken care of, and we are provided, by God, the food [for that].
-And then there is the spiritual realm, which is just as REAL.
-And, as we understand it, even MORE REAL than the material realm; and God also provides for that.
+We are to remember this and to understand that if our lives are going to reach the kind of balance and quality that God wants us to have—there is, as we would say, 'the real world' (that is, the material world).
+That has to be taken care of, and we are provided, by God, the food [or that.
+And then there is the spiritual realm, which is just as real.
+And, as we understand it, even more real than the material realm; and God also provides for that.
 So we look to Him for both areas of life.

 Now, a major problem is that by nature we are drawn to focus almost totally on the physical.
 Our wilderness experiences are provided to let all know that there is a spiritual aspect to life that requires being fed—just as surely as the physical.
 (1) Prayer, (2) study, (3) meditation, and (4) obedience are the assimilation process in this parallel.
 It is within this process that the relationship with God, worship, and religion are intended to play a part in life.